coop-git/YamahaMusicCast/README.md

 - Fixed error which occured when updating Thing (v0.74).
 - Other Things detected via Bridge instead of API (v0.74).
 - Revert changes for Sync Volume and detect other Things via Bridge (v0.75).
+- 2nd try for Sync Volume and detect other Things via Bridge (v0.76).

 ###### v0.60